KomodoPlatform/developer-docs/docs/basic-docs/essential-rpc/mining.md

 Structure|Type|Description
 ---------|----|-----------
-height                                   |(numeric, optional)                    |The block height.
-If not provided, defaults to the current height of the chain.
+height                                   |(numeric, optional)                    |the block height; if the block height is not provided, the method defaults to the current height of the chain

 ### Response: